cypher-07/Cybersecurity-News-Article-Dataset/README.md

 # Cybersecurity-News-Article-Dataset
 This dataset contains cyber security news articles from 'The Hacker News'.
+The total number of collected news articles is 3742.
+The dataset was created with the goal of creating a classification model that can read a news article about a hacking incident and decide which type of attack it belongs to.
+With the aid of specialists and consensus, the news categories are labeled with distinct types of cyber threats.